FoundationMedicineInc/oracle-sage/README.md

 </p>

-*WARNING: DO NOT USE THIS PACKAGE.
-I put it on NPM so I can continue to test it and I couldn't make it private.
+*WARNING (11/14/2015): DO NOT USE THIS PACKAGE.
+I put it here so I can continue to test it.
+This is a skeleton of an idea, and I'm not even sure if it all works.
 Wait at least a week or two before using this as I will probably change a lot of stuff.*

 Promise driven object modeling for OracleDB.